derrickpelletier/node-status/README.md

 	+ `percentage`: displays a percentage to 2 decimals.
 Only displays if `max` is set.
 Precision can be set manually.
 	+ `time`: displays the current time since the application started.
 	+ `text`: use to display a string value, set as the text property of the item.
-+ `label`: defaults to item name.
++ `name`: defaults to item name.
 The label that precedes the count/status.
 + `count`: defaults to 0 (zero).
 Can specify a starting count.
 + `max`: Will cause 'count' type to display as \<count>/\<max>. ***Required*** for some types.
 + `color`: Status uses [Color](https://github.com/Marak/colors.js) to colorize labels.
 Specifiy colors as strings.